BridgesUNCC/BridgesUNCC.github.io/_posts/2014-07-02-TwitterTutorial.markdown

 > * First we need to get a url of someones twitter.
 You can try someone random or you can choose someone that you know.
 In this case we chose `twitter.com/Joey`.

+> * Next we create a vertex out of the twitter handle that we chose.
+Doing this allows that twitter handle to be the focus of our graph.

 {% highlight js  %}
 String name = "twitter.com/Joey";